 You can’t separate healing from the Gospel.
 Jesus was healing personified.
-He healed everyone who came to Him with great compassion.
+He healed all who came to Him with great compassion.
 Jesus never denied anyone healing or asked what they had done or what might have caused their sickness.
 He just loved and healed them.

 Forgiveness, healing, and deliverance are signs that follow the Word of God being spoken (Mark 16:17-18).
 These are all part of the goodness of God.
 When you hear the pure, unmodified Gospel of God’s grace, you know it.
 Its power changes you.
 Forgiven, healed, delivered, and lacking nothing—you are made new and whole in the love of God (2 Corinthians 5:17).

 When you received salvation, you didn’t understand everything about it.
 You hadn’t read the whole Bible before you prayed to receive Christ.
 You heard that God forgave your sins and loved you.
 He wanted to be a part of your life.
-And accepting Christ into your heart, you received the Gospel with child-like faith.
+Accepting Christ into your heart, you received the Gospel with child-like faith.
 You receive healing in the same way that you responded to the Gospel when you were born again.
 You accept it without having to understand everything about it.

 “Daughter, your faith has made you well,” Jesus told the woman who touched the hem of His garment (Mark 5:4).

 “Your faith has made you well,” Jesus told the blind man, “and immediately he received his sight” (Mark 10:52).

 Today the Scripture is fulfilled (Luke 4:21, 1 Peter 2:24), and you have heard it.
 The Good News is yours in all its fullness and resurrection power.